tzurp/performance-total-1.x.x/README.md

 <h3>Note:</h3></br>
 For WebdriverIO v7 use version 2.x.x<br/>
 For WebdriverIO v6 use version 1.x.x<br/>
 Be aware that in WebdriverIO v6, if you get the warning: "Performance-Total Warning: There is a WebdriverIO issue that can't recognize Cucumber test status.
 Therefore the option 'dropResultsFromFailedTest' will not work.
-Please use version 2.x.x with WebdriverIO version >= 7.x.x .", the option <b>dropResultsFromFailedTest</b> would be ignored!
+Please use version 2.x.x with WebdriverIO version >= 7.x.x .", the option <b>dropResultsFromFailedTest</b> would be ignored!<br>
----
+---<br>

 ![chart](resources/chart.png)